 Deploy a medium-sized LLM#

+This tutorial shows you how to deploy and serve a medium language model in production with Ray Serve LLM.
 A medium LLM typically runs on a single node with 4-8 GPUs.
 It offers a balance between performance and efficiency.
+This tutorial deploys Llama-3.1-70 B, a medium-sized LLM with 70 B parameters.
 These models provide stronger accuracy and reasoning than small models while remaining more affordable and resource-friendly than very large ones.
 This makes them a solid choice for production workloads that need good quality at lower cost.
-They’re also ideal for scaling applications where large models would be too slow or expensive.

-This tutorial deploys a medium-sized LLM using Ray Serve LLM.
-For smaller models, see Deploy a small-sized LLM, and for larger models, see Deploy a large-sized LLM.
+For smaller models, see Deploy a small-sized LLM.
+For larger models, see Deploy a large-sized LLM.

 Configure Ray Serve LLM#